Untold man-hours of research, thousands of hairs cut, and many great contenders – to finally find the best electric shavers…

 Different Shaver Types and Brands

-Going back to looking at whether to person receiving the new shaver currently uses electric.
+Going back to looking at whether the person receiving the new shaver currently uses electric.
 Another important consideration to make is the type.
 Does the person currently use a Foil or rotary shaver?
 This is quite important as most likely the person with prefer to stick with this kind.
 If it’s for a first time user then it doesn’t really matter what kind you buy as long as you choose a shaver with high ratings and good customer feedback reviews.

 Rotary: When it comes to rotary electric shavers, Philips is king!
 They were the first brand to produce this type of shaver and their range is predominantly made up of this kind.
 Rotary usually features 3 circular shaving elements on the shaver head.
 Each element is made of a foil guard with specially designed slots and holes cut out for capturing hairs.
 Beneath the foil guard is a spinning blade for cutting the hairs.